-Whereas the United States and Canada have no country-wide legislation – training requirements differ from state to state, and sometimes from city to city within a particular county – Australia has a national training package that is mandatory for any person seeking to work with or around alcohol.
+Whereas the United States and Canada have no country-wide legislation – training requirements differ from state to state and sometimes from city to city within a particular county – Australia has a national training package mandatory for any person seeking to work with or around alcohol.

 What is RSA?

-The Federal’ national unit of competency’ training (referred to as ‘Provide Responsible Service of Alcohol’) is devolved to local state government level, where training packages can be tweaked to suit that particular region or complement existing state law.
-Only Registered Training Organisations (RTOs) are state-approved to provide training, which is frequently delivered as part of a more wide-ranging hospitality package recognised under the Australian Qualifications Framework (AQF).
-Courses are typically classroom-based, but Queensland, Western Australia, South Australia and Northern Territory do run online courses – of the remaining major states, Victoria has no online course and New South Wales runs an email based ‘distance learning’ package.
+The Federal’ national unit of competency’ training (referred to as ‘Provide Responsible Service of Alcohol’) is devolved to the local state government level.
+Training packages can be tweaked to suit that particular region or complement existing state law.
+Only Registered Training Organisations (RTOs) are state-approved to provide training frequently delivered as part of a more wide-ranging hospitality package recognised under the Australian Qualifications Framework (AQF).
+Courses are typically classroom-based, but Queensland, Western Australia, South Australia and Northern Territory do run online courses – of the remaining major states, Victoria has no online course, and New South Wales runs an email-based ‘distance learning package.

-A number of private companies now run Responsible Service of Alcohol training (either online or classroom based) and can easily be found with a quick internet search.
+Several private companies now run Responsible Service of Alcohol training (either online or classroom-based) and can easily be found with a quick internet search.
 Courses cost anything from $18 AUD to $98 AUD for an online package (four to six hours at your own pace, including course material and photo competency card) while, for example, the state of Victoria has private businesses such as the Melbourne based ‘Hospitality Training Australia’ running classroom lessons where you can obtain a VCGLR (Victorian Commission for Gambling and Liquor Regulation) certificate in RSA training.
-The course is four hours in length including assessment, and costs $40 AUD.
+The course is four hours long, including assessment, and costs $40 AUD.